cedadev/nlds/docs/source/system-status.rst

 This is a way of checking which parts of the NLDS are currently online and which are offline as well as the IDs of any offline consumers.

-* A service is a part of the NLDS queues e.g: Monitor, Catalog, Index, etc..
+* A microservice is a part of the NLDS queues e.g: Monitor, Catalog, Index, etc..
-* A consumer is part of the service there can be many consumers par service
+* A consumer is part of the microservice there can be many consumers per microservice

 This was created because there wasn't originally an easy way to view if any part of the NLDS was offline.

-This was made by using the RabbitMQ messaging system to send messages to individual Service consumers to check if they reply or not.
+This was made by using the RabbitMQ messaging system to send messages to individual microservice consumers to check if they reply or not.
 These messages only contain a distinction that it is being used for a test.
 If the consumer detects this distinction they will reply and then stop so it doesn't confuse the consumer with a test message.

-If they reply they will be marked as online,if they don't or are too slow they are considered to be offline and their unique tag is recorded and displayed on the table to easily determine what is working and what isn't.
+If they reply they will be marked as online, if they don't or are too slow they are considered to be offline and their unique tag is recorded and displayed on the table to easily determine what is working and what isn't.